vespa-engine/sample-apps/msmarco-ranking/document-ranking-README.md

 In total 330,302 queries from the training set is used , with 16,845,191 total number of data points.
-The efficient [Vespa WeakAnd](https://docs.vespa.ai/en/using-wand-with-vespa.html) query operator is used to retrieve efficiently without having to score all documents matching at least one of the query terms.
+The efficient [Vespa WeakAnd](https://docs.vespa.ai/en/using-wand-with-vespa.html) query operator is used to retrieve efficiently without scoring all documents matching at least one of the query terms.

 A set of 15 [ranking features](https://docs.vespa.ai/en/reference/rank-features.html)
 which are generally cheap to compute are used by the model.